haxtheweb/webcomponents/README.md

 $ npm test -- -p
 ```

 Then open the URL that will be printed in the terminal.
-It looks something like this: `http://localhost:8081/components/@rhelements/rhelements/generated-index.html?cli_browser_id=0`.
+It looks something like this: `http://localhost:8081/components/@lrnwebcomponents/lrnwebcomponents/generated-index.html?cli_browser_id=0`.

 ## Storybook

-We've added [Storybook](https://storybook.js.org/) to RHElements as a way to preview our components as they are being developed.
-We'll also use Storybook to export a static site that will be the demo site for RHElements.
+We've added [Storybook](https://storybook.js.org/) to LRNWebComponents as a way to preview our components as they are being developed.
+We'll also use Storybook to export a static site that will be the demo site for LRNWebComponents.

 To run storybook